ztepe/gravitylabs/README.md

 CSS(2):
 I am using a collapsable navigation menu that dissapears on medium/large screens.
-I am also utilizing flexbox to organize content on the page.
+I am also utilizing flexbox to organize content at the bottom of the page.
+Both items respond to the page being viewed at different sizes.

 JAVA(2):
-I have utilized the alert function to display a message before accessing the page that tells visitors to fill out the form at the bottom of the page.
-My second Java fuction is the "Get in Touch" form where guests can submit contact information.
-The function will give users an error message when they enter an invalid email or phone number.
+My primary Java function is a form that checks both for a name being entered and for phone number length between 10 and 15 digits.
+I have also returned the Zame entered underneath the "get in touch" button.
+I have also utilized the alert function to display a message before accessing the page that tells visitors to fill out the form at the bottom of the page.